enzorcortes/Power_BI_Projects/README.md

 📁🔗 (insert file link, when available, here)

 This dataset contains realistic sales, pricing, and consumer data for sports footwear from 2018 to 2026.
 It covers multiple global brands (Nike, Adidas, Puma, Reebok, ASICS, New Balance) and countries like USA, UK, Germany, Pakistan, India, UAE.
 Whether you want to analyze trends, predict sales, or study consumer behavior in the world of footwear, this dataset has you covered.
-This dataset can be found [here](https://www.kaggle.com/datasets/aliiihussain/sports-footwear-sales-and-consumer-behavior?resource=download).
+The dataset can be found [here](https://www.kaggle.com/datasets/aliiihussain/sports-footwear-sales-and-consumer-behavior?resource=download).

 >*"Mama always said there's an awful lot you can tell about a person by their shoes.
 Where they're going, where they've been." — Forrest Gump*